-The approximate retail value (“ARV”) of each prize is ONE HUNDRED AND NINETY-FIVE DOLLARS AND NINETY-TWO CENTS ($195.92).
+The approximate retail value (“ARV”) of each prize is ONE HUNDREDNINETY-FIVE DOLLARS AND NINETY-TWO CENTS ($195.92).

-TOTAL ARV OF ALL CONTEST PRIZES IS: ONE THOUSAND, FIVE HUNDRED AND SIXTY-SEVEN DOLLARS AND THIRTY-SIX CENTS ($1,567.36).
+TOTAL ARV OF ALL CONTEST PRIZES IS: ONE THOUSAND FIVE HUNDRED SIXTY-SEVEN DOLLARS AND THIRTY-SIX CENTS ($1,567.36).

 Winner is responsible for all taxes associated with prize receipt and/or use.
 Odds of winning a prize depend on a number of factors including the number of eligible entries received during the Contest Period and listeners participating at any given time.